noahdamiani/hydrogen/.changeset/empty-rocks-lick.md

 'create-hydrogen-app': patch
 ---

-We've exposed the private server-to-server storefront API token in the hydrogen config.
+We've exposed the private server-to-server Storefront API token in the Hydrogen config.
 The private token is necessary when deploying to production, otherwise the requests to the storefront API will be rate limited.
-This should make it easier to properly configure hydrogen when deploying to non-Oxygen environments.
+This should make it easier to properly configure Hydrogen when deploying to non-Oxygen environments.
 We'll also warn when in production mode and the token is not defined.

 We've also added the `storefrontId` property to the config.
-It's necessary to add this as well, otherwise your analytics dashboard on the admin will be broken.
+You need to add this, otherwise your analytics dashboard in the Shopify admin will break.

-Lastly we also updagted all Oxygen environment variable references to a more consistent naming convention.
+Last, we also updated all Oxygen environment variable references to a more consistent naming convention.
 The previous variables are still available, but are deprecated, and will be removed down the road.
-If you still reference them, a warning will be given:
+If you still reference them, a warning will be given.

+The following are the new variable names:

 | **Current Oxygen Variable**              | **New Oxygen Variable**              |
 | ---------------------------------------- | ------------------------------------ |